psf/black/README.md

 * fixed invalid spacing of dots in relative imports (#6, #13)

+* fixed invalid splitting after comma on unpacked variables in for-loops (#23)

 * fixed spurious space in parenthesized set expressions (#7)

 * fixed spurious space after opening parentheses and in default